Travel credit cards: Airline cards vs. travel rewards cards

 A general travel rewards card can provide straightforward rewards and flexible redemption options.
 This type of card isn’t tied to a specific travel provider and may let you earn rewards on purchases even when they’re not related to travel.

 You may have greater flexibility for redeeming your rewards with a general travel rewards card.
 That could mean redeeming on rental cars and vacation homes.
-And it may give you the option to book travel using any eligible website or app, without blackout dates or other restrictions.
-Some general travel rewards cards may even let you redeem on more than just travel purchases too.
+And it may give you the option to book your trip using any eligible website or app without blackout dates or other restrictions.
+Some general travel rewards cards may even let you redeem on more than just travel purchases.
+For example, with the Capital One Venture travel rewards card you can earn 2X miles on every purchase you make.

 What is an airline rewards credit card?

-An airline rewards card lets you earn rewards that can make it even more satisfying to travel on your go-to airline.
-Rewards from an airline credit card might allow you to buy plane tickets, check bags at no cost or board a plane early, for instance.
-And that airline’s partnerships may enable you to collect rewards on other airlines too.
+An airline rewards or airline miles card lets you earn miles or rewards on a specific airline.
+Rewards from an airline credit card might allow you to buy plane tickets, check bags at no cost or board a plane early, for example.

 Travel rewards credit card vs. airline credit card: What are the major differences?